Find out what the EU Exit (Brexit) means for you and local businesses.

 We hope that you feel that East Renfrewshire is a safe and welcoming environment for all, and appreciate you'll want to know as much as possible during this uncertain time.

-The EU settlement scheme provides further details about how EU citizens and their families can obtain settled status in the UK.
+The EU settlement scheme give more details about how EU citizens and their families can obtain settled status in the UK.
+To qualify, you had to have been living in the UK on or prior to 31 December 2020.

 EU settlement scheme support